mainmatter/100-exercises-to-learn-rust/book/src/08_futures/02_spawn.md

 ### `std::thread::spawn` vs `tokio::spawn`

-You can think of `tokio::spawn` as the asynchronous sibling of `std::spawn::thread`.
+You can think of `tokio::spawn` as the asynchronous sibling of `std::thread::spawn`.

 Notice a key difference: with `std::thread::spawn`, you're delegating control to the OS scheduler.
 You're not in control of how threads are scheduled.